John Wayne: Early life and education

-Wayne was born Marion Robert Morrison on May 26, 1907, at 224 South Second Street in Winterset, Iowa.
-The local paper, Winterset Madisonian, reported on page 4 of the edition of May 30, 1907, that Wayne weighed 13 lb (around 6 kg) at birth.
-Wayne claimed his middle name was soon changed from Robert to Michael when his parents decided to name their next son Robert, but extensive research has found no such legal change, although it might have been changed informally or the documentation may have been lost.
-Wayne's legal name apparently remained Marion Robert Morrison his entire life, although to this day his original name is almost always referred to as Marion Michael Morrison.
+Wayne was born as Marion Robert Morrison on May 26, 1907, at 224 South Second Street in Winterset, Iowa.
+The local paper, Winterset Madisonian, reported on page 4 of its May 30, 1907 edition that he weighed 13 lb (around 6 kg) at birth.
+Wayne later claimed that his middle name was changed from Robert to Michael when his parents decided to give the name Robert to their next son, but extensive research has found no record of a legal change.
+His legal name apparently remained Marion Robert Morrison throughout his life, although his original name is almost always referred to as Marion Michael Morrison.

-Wayne's father, Clyde Leonard Morrison (1884–1937), was the son of Marion Mitchell Morrison (1845–1915), a veteran who had served in the Union army during the American Civil War.
-Wayne's mother, the former Mary "Molly" Alberta Brown (1885–1970), was from Lancaster County, Nebraska.
+Wayne's father, Clyde Leonard Morrison (1884–1937), was the son of Marion Mitchell Morrison (1845–1915), a Union Army veteran of the American Civil War.
+His mother, Mary "Molly" Alberta Brown (1885–1970), was from Lancaster County, Nebraska.
 Wayne had Scottish, Scotch-Irish, English, and Irish ancestry.
 His great-great-grandfather Robert Morrison (b.
-1782) left County Antrim, Ireland, with his mother, arriving in New York in 1799 and eventually settling in Adams County, Ohio.
+1782) left County Antrim, Ireland, with his mother, arriving in New York in 1799 and later settling in Adams County, Ohio.
 The Morrisons were originally from the Isle of Lewis in the Outer Hebrides, Scotland.
-He was raised Presbyterian.
+Wayne was raised Presbyterian.

-Wayne's family moved to Palmdale, California, and then in 1916 to Glendale at 404 Isabel Street, where his father worked as a pharmacist.
-He attended Glendale Union High School, where he performed well in both sports and academics.
-Wayne was part of his high school's football team and its debating team.
-He was also the president of the Latin Society and contributed to the school's newspaper sports column.
+The family moved to Palmdale, California, and in 1916 to Glendale, where they lived at 404 Isabel Street and his father worked as a pharmacist.
+Wayne attended Wilson Middle School and then Glendale Union High School, where he performed well in both sports and academics.
+He played on the school's football team and joined its debating team.
+He was president of the Latin Society and contributed to the school's newspaper sports column.

-A local fireman at the station on his route to school in Glendale started calling him "Little Duke" because he never went anywhere without his huge Airedale Terrier, Duke.
-He preferred "Duke" to "Marion", and the nickname stuck.
-Wayne attended Wilson Middle School in Glendale.
-As a teen, he worked in an ice-cream shop for a man who shod horses for Hollywood studios.
-He was also active as a member of the Order of DeMolay, which he was later inducted into the Hall of Fame.
-He played football for the 1924 league champion Glendale High School team.
+A local fireman on his route to school began calling him "Little Duke" because he was always accompanied by his large Airedale Terrier, Duke.
+Wayne preferred "Duke" to "Marion", and the nickname stayed with him.
+As a teenager, he worked in an ice-cream shop owned by a man who shod horses for Hollywood studios.
+He was active in the Order of DeMolay and was later inducted into its Hall of Fame.
+He played football for the 1924 league-champion Glendale High School team.

-Wayne applied to the U.S. Naval Academy, but was not accepted due to poor grades.
-Instead, he attended the University of Southern California (USC), majoring in pre-law.
-He was a member of the Trojan Knights and Sigma Chi fraternities.
-Wayne, who stood tall, also played on the USC football team under coach Howard Jones.
-A broken collarbone injury curtailed his athletic career; Wayne later noted that he was too terrified of Jones' reaction to reveal the actual cause of his injury, a bodysurfing accident.
-He lost his athletic scholarship and, without funds, had to leave the university.
+Wayne applied to the U.S. Naval Academy but was not accepted because of poor grades.
+He instead attended the University of Southern California (USC), majoring in pre-law.
+He was a member of the Trojan Knights and Sigma Chi fraternity.
+Standing at tall, he played on the USC Trojans football team under coach Howard Jones.
+A broken collarbone curtailed his athletic career, and Wayne later said he was too afraid of Jones's reaction to admit that the injury had occurred during a bodysurfing accident.
+He lost his athletic scholarship and, without funds, left the university.